A fascinating display of how glassware is created. Glass blowing bubbles and shapes come to life in an entertaining way.

 We have a few different Blacksmiths attending Sandringham Game and Country Fair, bringing an insight into this fascinating and very traditional English craft.

 Stokes Blacksmiths are at the majority of our shows.
-It is a long standing family business, now run by Chris Stokes, but started by his dad, a master smith and farrier at the age of eighteen, many years ago.
-Chris himself has been a blacksmith for over thirty years.
+It is a long standing family business, now run by Chris Stokes, who has been a blacksmith for over thirty years.
 He says he loves his work because of the creativity involved; the knowledge that he is leaving a legacy in his work that will last for many many years into the future and that fact that he never knows who his next customer will be.